 The Vertex VMS (Vertical Measuring System) is a key part of our impressive product range, providing a unique solution in the field of Digital Height Gauges.

 Supported by UKAS Certification, the Vertex VMS is the most advanced digital height gauge available on the market today.
-Click on the button below to view our product overview.

 What is a Height Gauge

 What is a height gauge?
 As the name suggests, it is a device for measuring the height of an object.
 Their roots can be traced back as far as 1631 when Pierre Vernier, a French scientist and mathematician, invented the “Vernier scale”.
-This gave mechanical engineers the ability to measure and manufacturer with much greater precision than ever before.
+This gave mechanical engineers the ability to measure and manufacture with much greater precision than ever before.
 Verniers system of dissimilar scales was the founding of precision measurement, and nearly 400 years later we still use Vernier's principles.

 A height gauge is typically used in conjunction with granite surface plates or tables such as those in our Crown Windley range.
 Granite surfaces are a must for accurate measurement as they provide a flat and stable surface for inspection.